Skip to table of contents

 (a) If the University decides that the information in the student’s record is inaccurate, misleading, or in violation of the student’s right of privacy, it will amend the record and notify the student, in writing, that the record has been amended.

-(b) If the University decides that the challenged information is not inaccurate, misleading, or in violation of the student's right of privacy, it will notify the student that he or she has a right to place in the record a statement commenting on the challenged information and/or a statement setting forth reasons for disagreeing with the decision.
+(b) If the University decides that the challenged information is not inaccurate, misleading, or in violation of the student's right of privacy, the University will notify the student that he or she has a right to place in the record a statement commenting on the challenged information and/or a statement setting forth reasons for disagreeing with the decision.

-(c) The statement from the student will be maintained as a part of the student's education records as long as the contested portion is maintained.
+(d) The statement from the student will be maintained as a part of the student's education records as long as the contested portion is maintained.
 If the University discloses the contested portion of the record, it must also disclose the student's statement.

 Limitations on Right of Access